-The latter begs the following inquiry: How is the October 17 Revolution catalysing the reclaiming of imaginaries?
-In order to answer this question, it is important to understand how the collective memory pertaining to the war's kidnapped and victims of enforced disappearances, has thus far been addressed in Lebanon.
-The following piece explores this topic through Ghassan Halwani's 2018 film “Erased,___Ascent of the Invisible”.
+This article explores how the collective memory pertaining to the war's kidnapped and victims of enforced disappearances, has thus far been addressed in Lebanon through Ghassan Halwani's 2018 film “Erased,___Ascent of the Invisible”.

 - 1. Jamil Mouawad.
 Twitter Post.
 November 6, 2019, 12:28 a.m. https://twitter.com/JamilMouawad/status/1191995734960287744?s=19

 - 2. The movie is an exploration of, and a lament for, Lebanon's kidnapped and victims of enforced disappearances during the 1975-1990 Lebanese Civil War, as well as the suppressed memories in the postwar era.
 It was not released in theaters in Lebanon, but has been screened at Ayyam Beirut Cinamai'ya, the "Almost There" festival hosted by the Heinrich Boell Foundation's Middle East Office in Lebanon, and lately during the Berlinale Talents-Lebanon.

 - 3. A statement heard from interlocutors during previous fieldwork I had conducted.